clalil/BMI_Challenge_React/README.md

 <img src="./src/img/readme.png" alt="Image of app" width="40%">

 ## The code
-This repository contains our solution to the BMI Calculatorr revisited in React challenge.
+This repository contains our solution to the BMI Calculator challenge revisited in React.

 ## Getting started
 ### Dependencies